JoaoBruno09/ODSOFT-CI-CD/README.md

 - [x] **Upgrade database and rollback if the upgrade fails** To make the database upgrade we used [liquibase](https://www.liquibase.org) that is a library that tracks, manage and applies database schema changes.

-We used it as a gradle plugin since they have it, we can find some of the documentation [here](https://docs.liquibase.com/tools-integrations/gradle/getting-started-liquibase-gradle.html).
+We used it as a gradle plugin since they have it, we can find some documentation [here](https://docs.liquibase.com/tools-integrations/gradle/getting-started-liquibase-gradle.html).

 First of all we imported the plugin on gradle: